SidonTheTroll/Erstes-Jahr/README.md

 # First year notes

-Has handwritten notes for all subjects except Chemistry and Physics.
+Has handwritten notes for all subjects except Physics.

 <br>